shermand100/PiNodeXMR/README.md

 Be aware the device will become `/dev/sda` mounted at `/home/pinodexmr/.bitmonero` with no partition and the entire drive will be used.
 Other devices (windows) can sometimes not detect this drive after use with PiNode-XMR because of the lack of partition, it is easily reverted back, just a heads up, this is most likely your issue.

 #### Agnostics - SD card health checker
 A new tool for checking SD card read/write sequential and random speeds.
-It has some performance targets set into it and will inform you wether or not you meet those targets via PASS/FAIL.
+It has some performance targets set into it and will inform you whether or not you meet those targets via PASS/FAIL.

 Before starting this test ensure you have stopped the node and block explorer, if they read/write in the background the test will fail.